 A Jam Filled Crostata Italian Pie makes a delicious dessert, fast and easy to make, this delicate flaky crust is filled with your choice of Jam, either store-bought or Homemade.

-When it comes to dessert I have to admit I do prefer my tried and true North American desserts, although a few Italian ones do slip through, to tell the truth after all these years, maybe more then just a few.
+When it comes to dessert I have to admit I do prefer my tried and true North American desserts, although a few Italian ones do slip through, like a Crostata, and to tell the truth after all these years, maybe more then just a few.

 But my favourites will always be one of the most popular and delicious – Tiramisu,.
-This is one of my all time favourites, the flakiest and so amazing when filled with chocolate and a lightly sweetened fresh cream filling – Mille Foglie.
+Or a Mille Foglie, this is one of my all time favourites.
+So amazing, when filled with chocolate and a lightly sweetened fresh cream filling.

-And of course the ever so popular Crostata, you can never go into a bakery or visit a friend or relative and out comes this perfect sweet – Crostata.
+And of course the ever so popular Crostata, or Italian Pie, whenever you go into a bakery, grocery store or visit a friend or relative there is always a Jam Filled Crostata in sight.

 It is a quick and easy dessert or a delicious accompaniment to a hot cup of tea or coffee.

 Instead of the usual fresh fruit filling, in Italy a crostata is usually lined with Homemade Jam or of course the ever popular Nutella.

 My mother-in-law would make hers with either apricot or plum jam made from her backyard fruit trees.